Leicester planning for life without Arsenal target Tielemans, admits Rodgers

 Leicester planning for life without Arsenal transfer target Tielemans, admits Rodgers

-Brendan Rodgers has admitted that Leicester City are planning for life without Arsenal target Youri Tielemans.
+Brendan Rodgers has admitted that Leicester City are planning for life without Arsenal transfer target Youri Tielemans.

 GOAL has confirmed that Tielemans has emerged on Arsenal's radar as Mikel Arteta seeks to bolster his midfield ranks before the January window slams shut.